 In this study, we compared emissions estimated using the same data from five box-flights from the 2017-2018 campaign using two airborne, mass balance algorithms (TERRA and SciAv).
-Our intention was to assess the comparability of emissions estimates from past campaigns flown by ECCC and SciAv, which may provide greater certainty of GHG emissions from the Alberta Oil Sands and other regions where these methods are used.
-The Our main research-objective was to compare test if emissions estimates from each algorithm following standard algorithm protocols the TERRA and SciAv algorithms agreed with uncertainty, and then assess the sensitivity of emissions estimates to surface extrapolation using a variety of schemes.
+Our intention was to assess the comparability of emissions estimates from past campaigns flown by ECCC and SciAv, which may provide greater certainty of GHG emissions from the

+- 125 Alberta Oil Sands and other regions where these methods are used.
+The main objective was to test if emissions estimates from the TERRA and SciAv algorithms agreed with uncertainty, and then assess the sensitivity of emissions estimates to surface extrapolation using a variety of schemes.
 The cause of any differences between the algorithms was assessed.
-A secondary research objective was to examine the potential for validation of mass-balance emission estimates using complementary AVIRIS NG spectral imaging data.
-Since mass-balance flights are typically flown with the knowledge of and permission from facilities operators, these methods, while they may be accurate, may not necessarily reflect typical operating conditions or GHG emissions.
-Consequently, a secondary research objective was to examine the potential of utilizing complementary spectral imaging methods, such as AVIRIS-NG, to supplement mass-balance box-flights by providing contextual information to capture the spatial and temporal variability of oil sands GHG emissions.
-Our research intention was to assess the comparability of emissions estimates from past campaigns flown by ECCC and SciAv, which may provide greater certainty of GHG emissions from the Alberta Oil Sands and other regions where these methods are used.
+Since massbalance flights are typically flown with the knowledge of and permission from facilities operators, these methods, while they may be accurate, may not necessarily reflect typical operating conditions or GHG emissions.
+Consequently, a secondary 130 - research objective was to examine the potential of utilizing complementary spectral imaging methods, such as AVIRIS-NG, to supplement mass-balance box-flights by providing contextual information to capture the spatial and temporal variability of oil sands GHG emissions.

-145 2 Methodology
+2 Methodology

 Both mass-balance methods involve flying around a known source in a box pattern to fully capture an emission plume for estimation, but they differ in their approaches (Table 1).
 TERRA evaluates the entire dynamic system with terms to quantify the horizontal advective and turbulent flux through the box walls and box top, deposition of flux to the ground, chemical mass changes, and air density changes (Gordon et al. 2015).
 TERRA applies a simple kriging of the raw data to spatially interpolate between the raw lap data, then estimates the dynamic terms to solve mass-balance equations and derive an overall total emission rate (Gordon et al. 2015).
-In contrast, the SciAv algorithm simplifies the system to a single horizontal flux through the box and estimates the flux divergence from the box by evaluating a mass balance equation derived from Gauss's Theorem for relating flux through a closed surface, to a divergence from a volume integral (Conley et al. 2017).
+In contrast, the SciAv algorithm simplifies the system to a single horizontal flux through

+140 the box and estimates the flux divergence from the box by evaluating a mass balance equation derived from Gauss's Theorem for relating flux through a closed surface, to a divergence from a volume integral (Conley et al. 2017).
 The SciAv and TERRA theory, including equations, are described in further detail in the Supplementary Information, Sections 1.1 and 1.2, respectively.